 - ¾ cup all purpose flour

-- 1 teaspoon baking soda
+- ¾ teaspoon baking soda

 - ¼ teaspoon salt

-- ½ cup old fashioned oats
+- 1 cup old fashioned rolled oats

-- ½ cup unsalted butter, softened
+- ½ cup unsalted butter, softened but still cool

-- ⅔ cup creamy peanut butter, at room temperature (I used natural.
-If using natural, stir really well)
+- ⅔ cup creamy peanut butter*, at room temperature

 - ½ cup granulated sugar

-- ½ cup brown sugar
+- ½ cup brown sugar, packed

 - 1 teaspoon pure vanilla extract

-- 1 egg
+- 1 large egg

-- ¾ cup chocolate chips, divided
+- ¾ cup chocolate chips and/or peanut butter chips, divided

-- Preheat oven to 350°F. Line two baking sheets with silicone liners or parchment paper.
+- Preheat oven to 350°F. Line two baking sheets with parchment paper.

 - In a large bowl, combine flour, baking soda, salt, and oats.
 Set aside.